Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: Abstract

 \section{Abstract}

-Machine Learning (ML) is a popular tool that will be pivotal in enabling 6G and beyond communications.
-This paper focuses on applying ML solutions to address outage probability issues commonly encountered in these systems.
-In particular, we consider a single-user multi-resource greedy allocation strategy, where an ML binary classification predictor assists in seizing an adequate resource.
-With no access to future channel state information, this predictor foresees each resource's likely future outage status.
+{In this paper, we present Machine Learning (ML) solutions to address the reliability challenges likely to be encountered in advanced wireless systems (5G, 6G, and indeed beyond).
+Specifically, we introduce a novel loss function to minimize the outage probability of an ML-based resource allocation system.
+A single-user multi-resource greedy allocation strategy constitutes our application scenario, for which an ML binary classification predictor assists in selecting a resource satisfying the established outage criterium.
+While other resource allocation policies may be suitable, they are not the focus of our study.
+Instead, our primary emphasis is on theoretically developing this loss function and leveraging it to train an ML model to address the outage probability challenge.} With no access to future channel state information, this predictor foresees each resource's likely future outage status.
 When the predictor encounters a resource it believes will be satisfactory, it allocates it to the user.
-Critically, the goal of the predictor is to ensure that a user avoids an unsatisfactory resource since this is likely to cause an outage.
-Our main result establishes exact and asymptotic expressions for this system's outage probability.
-With this, we formulate a theoretically optimal, differentiable loss function to train our predictor.
-We then compare predictors trained using this and traditional loss functions; namely, binary cross-entropy (BCE), mean squared error (MSE), and mean absolute error (MAE).
-Predictors trained using our novel loss function provide superior outage probability in all scenarios.
-Our loss function sometimes outperforms predictors trained with the BCE, MAE, and MSE loss functions by multiple orders of magnitude.
+The predictor aims to ensure that a user avoids resources likely to undergo an outage.
+Our main result establishes exact and asymptotic expressions for this system's outage probability. { These expressions reveal that focusing solely on the optimization of the per-resource outage probability conditioned on the ML predictor recommending resource allocation (a strategy that - at face value - looks to be the most appropriate) may produce inadequate predictors that reject every resource.
+They also reveal that focusing on standard metrics, like precision, false-positive rate, or recall, may not produce optimal predictors. } With our result, we formulate a theoretically optimal, differentiable loss function to train our predictor.
+We then compare predictors trained using this and traditional loss functions namely, binary cross-entropy (BCE), mean squared error (MSE), and mean absolute error (MAE).
+In all scenarios, predictors trained using our novel loss function provide superior outage probability performance.
+Moreover, in some cases, our loss function outperforms predictors trained with BCE, MAE, and MSE by multiple orders of magnitude. {Additionally, when applied to another ML-based resource allocation scheme (a modified greedy algorithm), our proposed loss function maintains its efficacy.}